Hexagon (restaurant)

-Hexagon is a Michelin-starred French restaurant in Oakville, Ontario, Canada.
+Hexagon was a Michelin-starred French restaurant in Oakville, Ontario, Canada.

 History

 The business was opened in September 2017 by restauranteur Artur Koczur, who previously operated a cafe in the same space.
 Koczur sold the business in spring 2023 to new ownership.

-The restaurant's kitchen is headed by Rafael Covarrubias, who started as the restaurant's sous-chef in 2017 before becoming executive chef a year later.
-Covarrubias' cooking is recognized for using French techniques while drawing from his Mexican roots.
+Between 2018 and 2025 the restaurant's kitchen was headed by Rafael Covarrubias, who started as the sous-chef in 2017 before becoming executive chef a year later.
+Covarrubias announced his departure as chef effective December 2025, to take on the role at fellow Toronto-area Michelin-starred restaurant 20 Victoria.
+Hexagon's chef de cuisine and sous-chef also departed to join Covarrubias at 20 Victoria.

+Following the departure of Covarrubias, the restaurant claimed it would temporarily close while ownership sought to reboot the restaurant concept.
+While no further communication from the restaurant itself indicated its future status, media reported in June 2026 that the restaurant closed and a new business would replace it in its former space.

+Concept

+The restaurant had an open kitchen and offered a tasting menu.

-The interior of the restaurant incorporates several design elements inspired by its namesake, the hexagon.
+The interior of the restaurant incorporated several design elements inspired by its namesake, the hexagon.

-The restaurant has an open kitchen and offers a tasting menu.
+During the tenure of Covarrubias as head chef, the restaurant's cuisine used French techniques while drawing from Covarrubias' Mexican roots.

 Recognition

 The restaurant received a Michelin star in the 2024 edition of the Toronto and Region Michelin Guide, and retained its star in 2025.
-It is the first and only restaurant in Toronto's suburban Halton Region to receive a Michelin star.
+It was the first restaurant in Toronto's suburban Halton Region to receive a Michelin star.
 Head chef Covarrubias was also recognized at the 2024 ceremony with the 'Michelin Young Chef Award' for the region.